kachan1208/hello-world/README.md

 The diagram below reflects the general architecture overview: https://cdn.discordapp.com/attachments/426001031134969858/563369323477860362/Untitled_Diagram7.png

-### Participants
+#### Participants
 - Virgil Cloud
 - Ionic Clod
 - End-users (Developers)
 - Hashicorp Vault - encrypted keys storage
+- Virgil-Ionic High Level SDK

-### How it works
+#### How it works

-#### Developer
+##### How it looks like from a Developer Side
+- Developer navigates to Virgil Dashboard
-- Create the Ionic-Virgil type Application in Virgil infrastructure (on Virgil Dashbord)
+- Creates the Ionic-Virgil type Application in Virgil infrastructure (on Virgil Dashbord)

-#### Virgil Cloud
+- Gets Application Credentials
+- Navigates to Virgil-Ionic SDK and sets up it with Application credentials
+- Makes a request to Virgil SAML Generator Service using SDK.
+Each Request requires a Virgil JWT
+- Gets the SAML assertion
+- Sends a request with SAML to specified Ionic Enrollment server

+##### How it looks like from Virgil Side
+- Virgil Infrastructure gets request from a developer to create a the Ionic-Virgil type Application and send Application Credentails for SDK configuration
-- Under the hood: Virgil SAML Service makes a request to Ionic Cloud to create a new enrollment server
+- Virgil SAML Service makes a request to Ionic Cloud to create a new Enrollment Server

-#### Ionic Cloud
-- Under the hood: Generates a new enrollment server and sends a RSA Key to Virgil to the SAML Service
+- Ionic Cloud Generates a new enrollment server and sends a RSA Key to Virgil to the SAML Service

-#### Virgil Cloud
-- Under the hood: Receives the RSA Key, encrypted it with the Server Master Key and stores it into a Cassandra Database of the SAML Service
+- Virgil SAML Service receives the RSA Key, encrypts it with the Server Master Key and stores it into own Cassandra Database

 Master key transfers to service during service initialization step from Hashicorp Vault which is an encrypted storage.

-### SAML generation (device enrollment)
-SAML assertion generator service have only one endpoint and it receive a bunch of data about user and generates SAML assertion for specified Enrollment service.

 JWT Validation is working on API Gateway.